 Survey Your Best Customers

 Not sure who your best customers are?
-Look for accounts that renew often, don’t file a lot of support tickets, and who have a high LTV (lifetime value).
-It’s crucial to make sure that you’re satisfying these customers and making your business more attractive to them over time.
-Tweet
+Look for accounts that renew often, don’t file a lot of support tickets, and who have a high LTV (lifetime value) and high scores in the Net Promoter survey.
+It’s crucial to make sure that you’re satisfying these existing customers and making your business more attractive to them over time.

 Survey Your Customer Support Team

 No one knows the ins and outs of your business better than your customer support team.
-They interact with your customers every day and can tell you where common issues are, alert you when trending issues arise and can offer insights into common feature and improvement requests that your customers have.
+They interact with your customers every day and can tell you about common problems, alert you to trending issues and offer insights into common feature and improvement requests from customers.
 All of these are critical to maintaining a healthy and happy user base.

 Plus, if your customer support team knows that you value them and their inputs, they’ll feel more involved in the company and will provide better support to your customers.
-It’s a win-win-win.
+Enlisting them in retention efforts a win-win-win.